IMIMF-UNILJSI/scov2-spikeScreen/README.md

 or

-/path/to/repo/directory/buildContainer # build from scratch
+/path/to/repo/directory/buildContainer local # build from scratch

+no argument defaults to "web", local requires sudo privileges.
+If none of the options is suitable to the user, do manual build with working parameter settings.

 ## Running

 Create a working dir somewhere in your FS (preferably outside of the git dir), run:

-singularity run --bind /path/to/repo/directory:/opt,/path/to/data:/mnt /path/to/repo/directory/spikeScreenContainer.sif /opt/runPipeline runID /mnt
+singularity run --bind /path/to/repo/directory:/opt,/path/to/data:/mnt /path/to/repo/directory/spikeScreenContainer.sif /opt/runPipeline runID keyword /mnt

+The second argument (keyword) should be replaced with either pools/assemblies/nib to run the appropriate analysis (self explanatory).

 ## Cleanup